A Few Tips for Conserving Your Time and Energy

-Except where the request immediately and unambiguously specifies the degree of urgency, in all the other cases, it’s your own perception that categorizes it like that.
+Except where the request immediately and unambiguously specifies the degree of urgency, in all other cases, it’s your own perception that categorizes it as such.
 Askers can often wait a certain time, letting you stick to your own work schedule.

-Assessment of the time to deal with the request
+Assessing the time needed to deal with the request

 It’s possible to say “no” in order to respect your own needs, without making the other person feel guilty.